All Library Users

-Current Wayne Community College (WCC) students, faculty and staff who have a valid WCC ID card should apply for an Erwin Library card using the PDF fillable form,
+Current WCC students, faculty and staff who have a valid WCC ID card should apply for an Erwin Library card using the online Library Card Application form.

 A third party may present an absent Erwin Library patron’s card to check out materials for the absent patron, but the patron whose card is used will have full responsibility for the good condition and return of the items.

 Eighteen computers are available for use by patrons with a library card.
 All library computer workstations have Windows 7, Microsoft Office 2013 and flash drives.
 Though the library computers are not Multimedia Ready and do not have course software installed, those features are offered in the Open Computer Lab in Magnolia Building, room 215.